-4 The required arrangements for the enforcement of the removal, expulsion or the order for expulsion from Switzerland under Article 66a or 66a^{bis} SCC or Article 49a or 49a^{bis} MCC must be taken without delay.118
+4 The required arrangements for the enforcement of the removal, expulsion or the order for expulsion from Switzerland under Article 66a or 66abis SCC or Article 49a or 49abis MCC must be taken without delay.121

-Art.
-76a119 Detention under the Dublin procedure
+Art. $76a^{122}$ Detention under the Dublin procedure

-1 The competent authority may order the detention of the foreign national concerned to ensure removal to the Dublin State responsible for the asylum proceedings, if in the case concerned:

-- a. there are specific indications that the person intends to evade removal; - b. detention is proportional; and - c. less coercive alternative measures cannot be applied effectively (Art.
+- 1 The competent authority may order the detention of the foreign national concerned to ensure removal to the Dublin State responsible for the asylum proceedings, if in the case concerned: - a. there are specific indications that the person intends to evade removal; - b. detention is proportional; and - c. less coercive alternative measures cannot be applied effectively (Art.
 28 para.
-2 der Regulation [EU] No 604/2013120).

-2 The following specific indications suggest that the person concerned intends to evade removal:

-- a.
-The person concerned disregards official orders in the asylum or removal proceedings, in particular by refusing to disclose their identity, thus failing to comply with their duty to cooperate under Article 8 paragraph 1 letter a AsylA121 or by repeatedly failing to comply with a summons without sufficient excuse. - b.
+2 der Regulation [EU] No 604/2013123). - 2 The following specific indications suggest that the person concerned intends to evade removal: - a.
+The person concerned disregards official orders in the asylum or removal proceedings, in particular by refusing to disclose their identity, thus failing to comply with their duty to cooperate under Article 8 paragraph 1 letter a AsylA124 or by repeatedly failing to comply with a summons without sufficient excuse. - b.
 Their conduct in Switzerland or abroad leads to the conclusion that they wish to defy official orders. - c.
 They submit two or more asylum applications under different identities. - d.
 They leave the area that they are allocated to or enter an area from which they are excluded under Article 74. - e.
 They enter Swiss territory despite a ban on entry and cannot be removed immediately. - f.
-They stay unlawfully in Switzerland and submit an application for asylum with the obvious intention of avoiding the imminent enforcement of removal. - g.
-They seriously threaten other persons or considerably endanger the life and limb of other persons and are therefore being prosecuted or have been convicted. - h.
-They have been convicted of a felony.
+They stay unlawfully in Switzerland and submit an application for asylum with the obvious intention of avoiding the imminent enforcement of removal. - Amended by Annex No I 1 of the Federal Decree of 26 Sept.
+2014 (Adoption of R[EU] No 604/2013 establishing the criteria and mechanisms for determining the Member State responsible for examining an application for international protection), in force since 1 July 2015 (AS 2015 1841; BBl 2014 2675).
 Amended by Annex No I of the Federal Act of 20 March 2015 (Implementation of Art.

+121 Amended by Annex No I of the Federal Act of 20 March 2015 (Implementation of Art.
 121 para.
 3-6 Federal Constitution on the expulsion of foreign nationals convicted of certain offences), in force since 1 Oct.
 2016 (AS 2016 2329; BBI 2013 5975).
-Inserted by Annex No I 1 of the Federal Decree of 26 Sept.
+122 Inserted by Annex No I 1 of the Federal Decree of 26 Sept.
 2014 (Adoption of R[EU]

-119 Inserted by Annex No I 1 of the Federal Decree of 26 Sept.
-2014 (Adoption of R[EU] No 604/2013 establishing the criteria and mechanisms for determining the Member State responsible for examining an application for international protection), in force since 1 July 2015 (AS 2015 1841; BBI 2014 2675).
+- Inserted by Annex No I 1 of the Federal Decree of 26 Sept.
+2014 (Adoption of R[EU] No 604/2013 establishing the criteria and mechanisms for determining the Member State responsible for examining an application for international protection), in force since 1 July 2015 (AS 2015 1841; BBl 2014 2675).

-120 See footnote to Art.
+- See footnote to Art.
 64a para.
 1.

+- 124 SR 142.31